2024 Annual Report on Internal Complaint Handling

 8. The complaint

-Complaint about sending/collecting mail at the mailing address.
+Complaint regarding the delivery/pickup of mail at a mailing address.

 Formally resolved: complaint unfounded